kbecker0619/cwsw_lib/readme.md

 :--- | :---
 .cproject | Eclipse project file
-.project  | Eclipse project file for this component cwsw_lib.cws  | LW-CVI Workspace for this component cwsw_lib.prj  | LW-CVI project file for this component
+.project  | Eclipse project file for this component cwsw_lib.prj  | LW-CVI project file for this component, ready to import into workspace